Find all the information you need—plus helpful tips—to plan your visit

 Barbara Kruger is known for works that provocatively integrate photographs and text.
 Her art reveals and challenges the ways in which images used in the commercial media often perpetuate stereotypes, objectify women, and encourage conformity.

 Explore The Return of Odysseus (Homage to Pinturicchio and Benin) by artist Romare Bearden.
-Engage in slow looking, learn about Bearden and his work, and get new ideas for your own art making.
+The collage retells the epic tale of The Odyssey, celebrating the connections between The Odyssey’s characters and African-American history and culture.
+Engage in slow looking, learn more about the artist, and use stories of your own life to make art.

 Learn about Black culture on Chicago’s South Side in the 1970s through Mikki Ferrill’s photographic project, The Garage (1970–80).